 SharePoint has many built in features to help with IT compliance management, such as eDiscovery and Holds, record centres and auditing tools.

 Role based permissions and access management is possible through SharePoint, meaning you can control access to sensitive documents and files based on assigned roles within your organization (though it does take some work to set this up).

 SharePoint is part of the Microsoft Suite and fully integrates with Microsoft Office, meaning processes are streamlined and easier for organizations already using Office.

-To start with there is a lot of work that needs to go into configuring a system from scratch.
-Compliance management is not the core function of SharePoint and it isn’t structured in a way that allows for easy, centralized management of information security.
+To start with, there is a lot of work that needs to go into configuring Sharepoint for compliance management.
+Compliance management is not the core function of SharePoint and it is not structured in a way that allows for easy, centralized management of information security.

 There is often a lack of proper security training for use of the platform and a lack of oversight into end users and devices – for example, employees downloading sensitive information to their personal devices and sharing via non-secure communications.